-Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the Democratic People’s Republic of Korea (DPRK) and the Republic of Korea (South Korea).
+Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the Democratic People’s Republic of Korea (North Korea) and the Republic of Korea (South Korea).
 Peace has been maintained under an armistice agreement.
 If you’re in the area of the DMZ, you should take extra care and follow the advice of the local authorities.

-The level of tension on the Korean peninsula remains high due to a series of nuclear and missile tests by the DPRK (North Korea), including two intercontinental ballistic missile tests in July 2017 and 1 in November 2017, two nuclear tests in 2016 and a nuclear test in September 2017.
+The level of tension on the Korean peninsula remains high due to a series of nuclear and missile tests by North Korea, including two intercontinental ballistic missile tests in July 2017 and one in November 2017, two nuclear tests in 2016 and a nuclear test in September 2017.
 Since the start of 2018, there has been a renewal of direct contact between the North and South Korean governments.
 But there remains a threat of further missile or nuclear tests, which could lead to further instability in the region.
 In the past, these haven’t affected daily life, but you should keep in touch with news broadcasts, follow the advice of the local authorities and check this travel advice for any updates.

 The level of tension and the security situation can change with little notice.
 For example, tensions increased after the sinking of the South Korean Navy ship Cheonan and an artillery attack against Yeonpyeong Island in 2010, and also following artillery fire in the DMZ in August 2015.
-Tensions usually rise around the time of the regular South Korean-US military exercises, notably those held in March and August.
+Tensions usually rise around the time of the regular South Korean-US military exercises, notably those held in spring and autumn.

 At times of increased tensions, you should make yourself familiar with local procedures and preparations, including civil emergency exercises and advice (see below).
 You can also stay up to date with our travel advice for South Korea by subscribing to our email alert service to be notified of future updates, and by following our Twitter and Facebook channels.